panoply/syncify/readme.md

 # @liquify/syncify

-An exceptionally fast, extensible and superior alternative Shopify CLI [theme kit](https://shopify.github.io/themekit/) tool.
-Syncify applies an intuitive approach for theme development that extends upon your existing build tools.
-It ships with a powerful and informative CLI, hot reloading, asset transformations, multiple storefront theme synchronization with watch, upload, download and metafield capabilities plus a whole lot more.
+A lightening fast, extensible and superior alternative Shopify CLI ([theme kit](https://shopify.github.io/themekit/)) tool.
+Syncify is a powerful and informative CLI which employs an intuitive approach for Shopify theme development.

 **Syncify exists as part of the [Liquify](https://liquify.dev) project**